-a Workers' Brotherhood ["Arbeiterverbruderung"] in Berlin which became fairly widespread and existed until 1850.
-Born, a very talented young man, who, however, was a bit too much in a hurry to become a big political figure, "fraternized" with the most miscellaneous ragtag and bobtail [Kreti und Plethi] in order to get a crowd together, and was not at all the man who could bring unity into the conflicting tendencies, light into the chaos.
-Consequently, in the official publications of the association the views represented in the Communist Manifesto were mingled hodgepodge with guild recollections and guild aspirations, fragments of Louis Blanc and Proudhon, protectionism, etc.; in short, they wanted to please everybody [allen alles sein].
-In particular, strikes, trade unions and producers' cooperatives were set going and it was forgotten that above all it was a question of first conquering, by means of political victories, the field in which alone such things could be realized on a lasting basis.
-[Our italics.]
-When, afterwards. the victories of the reaction made the leaders of the Brotherhood realize the necessity of taking a direct part in the revolutionary struggle, they were naturally left in the lurch by the confused mass which they had grouped around themselves.
+The members of the Communist League60 everywhere stood at the head of the extreme democratic movement. proving thereby that the League was an excellent school of revolutionary action. ". . . the compositor Stephan Born, who had worked in Brussels and Paris as an active member of the League, founded a Workers' Brotherhood" ("Arbeiterverbrüderung") "in Berlin which became fairly widespread and existed until 1850.
+Born, a very talented young man, who, however, was a bit too much in a hurry to become a big political figure, 'fraternized' with the most miscellaneous ragtag and bobtail" (Kreti und Plethi) "in order to get a crowd together, and was not at all the man who could bring unity into the conflicting tendencies, light into the chaos.
+Consequently, in the official publications of the association the views represented in the Communist Manifesto were mingled hodgepodge with guild recollections and guild aspirations, fragments of Louis Blanc and Proudhon, protectionism, etc.; in short, they wanted to please everybody [allen alles sein]."
+"In particular, strikes, trade unions and producers' cooperatives were set going and it was forgotten that above all it was a question of first conquering, by means of political victories, the field in which alone such things could be realized on a lasting basis."
+(Our italics.)
+"When, afterwards, the victories of the reaction made the leaders of the Brotherhood realize the necessity of taking a direct part in the revolutionary struggle, they were naturally left in the lurch by the confused mass which they had grouped around themselves.
 Born took part in the Dresden uprising in May, 1849 and had a lucky escape.
-But, in contrast to the great political movement of the proletariat, the Workers' Brotherhood proved to be a pure Sonderbund [separate league], which to a large extent existed only on paper and played such a subordinate role that the reaction did not find it necessary to suppress it until 1850, and its surviving branches until several years later.
-Born, whose real name was Buttermilch [Buttermilk],84 has not become a big political
+But, in contrast to the great political movement of the proletariat, the Workers' Brotherhood proved to be a pure Sonderbund Iseparate leaguel, which to a large extent existed only on paper and played such a subordinate role that the reaction did not find it necessary to suppress it until 1850, and its surviving branches until several years later.
+Born, whose real name was Buttermilch" (Buttermilk), "has not become

-84 In translating Engels I made a mistake in the first edition by taking the word Buttermilch to be not a proper noun but a common noun.
+^{} In translating Engels I made a mistake in the first edition by taking the word Buttermilch to be not a proper noun but a common noun.
 This mistake naturally afforded great delight to the Mensheviks.
-Koltsov wrote that I had "rendered Engels more profound" (reprinted in Two Years, a collection of articles) and Plekhanov even now recalls this mistake in the Tovarishch-in short, it afforded an excellent pretext to slur over the question of the two tendencies in the working-class movement of 1848 in Germany, the Born tendency (akin to our Economists) and the Marxist tendency.
+Koltsov wrote that I had "rendered Engels more profound" (reprinted in Two Years, a collection of articles) and Plekhanov even now recalls this mistake in the Tovarishch61-in short, it afforded an excellent pretext to slur over the question of the two tendencies in the working-class movement of 1848 in Germany, the Born tendency (akin to our Economists) and the Marxist tendency.
 To take advantage of the mistake of an opponent, even if it was only on the question of Born's name, is more than natural.
-But to use a correction to a translation to slur over figure but a petty Swiss professor, who no longer translates Marx into guild language but the meek Renan into his own fulsome German.
-85
+But to use a correction to a translation to slur over the question of the two tactics is to dodge the real issue.
+[Author's note to the 1907 edition.]

+a big political figure but a petty Swiss professor, who no longer translates Marx into guild language but the meek Renan into his own fulsome German."62

-That is how Engels judged the two tactics of Social Democracy in the democratic revolution!
+That is how Engels judged the two tactics of Social-Democracy in the democratic revolution!